team-dev-docs/stylex-dev-docs-playground/dev-docs/context-javascript-stylexintro-app-page.tsx.md

 ```

 Codepsaces should show a popup.
 Click on the button with the text <code>Open in Browser</code>

+Note it can take a minute for the page to load!

 ## Step Three: Edit page.tsx